duncsully/solit-html/readme.md

 ## Routing

 Solit-html provides a simple router that can optionally leverage the `history` API, automatically handling anchor clicks to local hrefs.
 It uses URLPattern (polyfilled in browsers that don't support it) to match routes.
 You create a router with the `Router` function, passing in an object of routes to functions that will receive the route parameters as objects of signals.
-You can end a route with "*" or "*?" to match all the remaining URL segments, and then nest another Router inside that route to accomplish layouts and subrouting.
+The router will select the most specific route that matches the current URL regardless of order.
+You can end a route with `*` or `*?` to match all the remaining URL segments, and then nest another Router inside that route to accomplish layouts and subrouting.
 Each Router establishes a context with the remaining unprocessed URL segments for the following Router to consume.

  ```ts
 setupHistoryRouting({